activecell/omniauth-intuit/README.md

 # OmniAuth Intuit

-**Note:** This gem is designed to work with the unreleased OmniAuth 1.0 library.
-It will not be officially released on RubyGems.org until OmniAuth 1.0 is released.

-This gem contains the LinkedIn strategy for OmniAuth.
+This gem contains the Intuit strategy for OmniAuth 1.0

 Intuit uses the OAuth 1.0a flow, you can read about it here: https://ipp.developer.intuit.com/0010_Intuit_Partner_Platform/0030_Intuit_Anywhere/0036_Coding_Your_App/0050_OAuth_for_Intuit_Anywhere